Sandelier/AnimePlanet-Stats-Visualizer/README.md

 ## Important

-If you want to use the same fonts as AnimePlanet uses, then you need to install the fonts located in `creteStats/create/fonts.rar`.
+If you want to use the same fonts as AnimePlanet uses, then you need to install the fonts located in `creteStats/create/fonts.rar` into your computer.
 And well, the reason why you need to do it this way is because it seems the "node-canvas" can't seem to be able to use the "registerFont" method; instead, it's only able to find the font if it's installed on the machine.

 ## Dependencies